 Network Bandwidth

 The maximum amount of data that can be transmitted over a network.
-In live streaming, sufficient upload bandwidth is essential for stable and high-quality streams.
+In live streaming, sufficient upload bandwidth is essential for stable, high-quality streams.

 NLE (Non-Linear Editor)

-Video editing software like Adobe Premiere Pro or Final Cut Pro that allows editors to manipulate audio/video files out of chronological order.
-Useful for editing post-stream highlight reels.
+Video editing software like Adobe Premiere Pro or Final Cut Pro allows editors to manipulate audio/video files out of chronological order.
+This is useful for editing post-stream highlight reels.

 Noise Reduction